fritzy/Dulcimer/README.md

 __Note__: Multiple models can and should use the same bucket.
 Multiple models SHOULD NOT use the same name.

-Buckets are useful for seperating groups of data by access groups or other things.
+Buckets are useful for separating groups of data by access groups or other things.

 Index: